 On this page you will find information about the entry requirements to the Bachelor’s programme in Business Administration.
 The information provided on this page is meant to be used as a guideline with which you can assess your eligibility for this programme.
-Once you have determined that you meet or will meet the entry requirements, you must still submit an Online Application Form for the formal evaluation of your previous education.
+Once you have determined that you meet or will meet the entry requirements, you can proceed to the next steps (register in Studielink, and submit an Online Application form).
 The Admissions Office will then evaluate your eligibility on the basis of the following criteria:

 As part of the evaluation process, the Admissions Office needs to determine whether your secondary school diploma is equivalent to the level and the content of a Dutch VWO secondary school diploma.
 This means that certain subjects, namely Mathematics, must be one of the subjects of your final examinations.

 To help you determine if the diploma you will graduate with makes you eligible for our programmes, we have prepared a list of equivalent foreign qualifications.
 While this list includes diplomas from many countries, it is not meant to be exhaustive.
 This means that if your country is not mentioned in the list, it does not necessarily mean that you are not eligible, however the evaluation of your application may require additional documentation, assessments or processing time.

 Students who have or will obtain a Dutch HBO-Propedeuse diploma must have studied or be studying a HBO programme which is relevant to the Business Administration programme and possess the appropriate level of mathematics proficiency.
 Only the following mathematics coursework is sufficient for entry to the Business Administration programme:

 If you need to meet the mathematics requirement by earning one of these certificates, you must register for the exam before the application deadline of 15 January and upload a proof of registration in your application.

 In addition to the above diploma and mathematics requirements, non-EU students may also be required to submit an English proficiency test.